BIKE TOURS IN FRANCE

 AlpsView All Dates

-These mythical mountains along the eastern border of France, known for their long climbs with stunning views of the valley below, have played host to some of the most legendary moments in cycling history.
+An an Alps bike tour you'll explore the mythical mountains that run along the eastern border of France, known for their long climbs with stunning views of the valley below, that have played host to some of the most legendary moments in cycling history.
 When one thinks Tour de France, the Alps are usually the first thing to come to mind.
 With epic climbs like the Cold de Madeleine, Cold du Glandon, Col de le Colombiere, and – of course – l’Alpe d’Huez, they are a veritable cyclist’s playground.
 But a bike tour in the Alps is so much more than just outstanding climbing.
-The serene views of a lush valley floor and the otherworldly scenery on the way up each mountain combined with authentic and nourishing French cuisine makes the Alps a truly magical place.
+The serene views of a lush valley floor and the otherworldly scenery on the way up each mountain combined with authentic and nourishing French cuisine makes the Alps a truly magical setting for your next bike tour in France.

 AlsaceView All Dates